shutter-network/shutter-keyper-deployment/scripts/RESTORE.md

 - **No backup found** - Ensure backup files exist in `data/backups/` directory
 - **Permission errors** - Ensure proper file permissions on backup files
 - **Configuration issues** - Verify that restored configuration files are valid

-### Verification

-After restore and startup:
-1. Check database connectivity and table presence
-2. Verify chain is propagating using chain container's logs
-4. Test keyper, and see if it generates decryption keyshares